Build5Nines/tf-azure-region-naming/README.md

 Issues and PRs are welcome.
 For region updates, please:

 - Update both `data/region_abbr.json` and `data/region_pair.json`.
+    - For `data/region_abbr.json` include canonical programmatic short-name keys (e.g. `eastus`).
-- Include both display and programmatic keys.
+    - For `data/region_pair.json` include display and programmatic keys mapping to the canonical programmatic name.
 - Add or adjust the validation list in `variables.tf` if needed.